Dalnegorsk: Economy

 Most population of the town is employed by two industrial enterprises: JSC Bor and JSC Dalpolimetal.

 Established in 1965, Bor is the world's largest specialized chemical enterprise.
 Due to the unique deposits of commercial minerals found in the district, and the high technologies applied, Bor successfully operates in the world market and is included in the list of Russia's forty most prospective enterprises.
 Three-quarters of its production is exported to the United Kingdom, Italy, France, Japan, Australia, South Korea, China, and other countries in Europe and Asia.

 Dalpolimetal, established in 1897, produces 58% of Russia's lead.
 Two-thirds of its production is exported to Japan, China, and South Korea.

 Despite the highly developed industrialization of Dalnegorsk, over 90% of the territory under its jurisdiction is covered with Korean Pine and mixed broadleaf forests, both of which attract nature tourism enthusiasts.
 However, Dalnegorsk residents suffer from serious lead poisoning from an old lead smelter and the unsafe transport of lead concentrate from the local lead mining site.
 This led the Blacksmith Institute to declare Dalnegorsk and neighboring Rudnaya Pristan in the top ten of worst polluted places on earth.
 However, according to Anatoly Lebedev, leader of the ecological NGO BROK, this inclusion is questionable.

 Transportation

 Dalnegorsk is connected by road to Vladivostok (517 km).
 The nearest railway station (in Chuguyevka) is located 198 km from Dalnegorsk.
 The nearest sea port is 35 km from the town at Rudnaya Pristan.

 Politics

 On October 19, 2006, three days before the elections, Dmitry Fotyanov, the mayoral candidate from the United Russia party who came second in the initial round of elections, was gunned down from fire of a Kalashnikov assault rifle fire.
 The weapons were located by the police in a minivan that was blown up near the offices of the local newspaper soon after the murder.
 The run-off election was called off as both remaining candidates agreed to stand down.
 The United Russia party called Fotyanov's death a "political murder".

-Alleged UFO incident

-Mount Izvestkovaya, also known as Height 611, is located in Dalnegorsk.
-It is the place of the alleged Height 611 UFO incident of 1986.